-Discover the beautiful Maldives by volunteering with sea turtles at the
+Discover the beautiful Maldives as

-Olive Ridley Project Marine Turtle Rescue Centre in Baa Atoll
+ORP Marine Turtle Rescue Centre

 Join us for 2, 3 or 4 weeks of volunteering with sea turtles at the ORP Marine Turtle Rescue Centre at Coco Palm Dhuni Kolhu Resort in Baa Atoll.
 We promise you an unforgettable experience!
 You will help our veterinarian care for the turtle patients at the rescue centre, learn lots about sea turtles, marine conservation and marine life in general, and make many new friends – humans as well as reptiles.
-All this whilst staying on the tropical island of Dhuni Kolhu and exploring the stunning land- and seacapes of Maldives.
+All this whilst staying on the tropical island of Dhuni Kolhu and exploring the stunning land- and seascapes of Maldives.

-This volunteering program ideally suits those wanting to learn more about sea turtle medicine and first aid, and experience what it takes to work with these charismatic animals in the wild.
-We can accommodate 2 volunteers at the time and the work will be very hands on.
-To cover the expenses for you stay, we ask for a very reasonable donation to the Olive Ridley Project.
+This volunteering program ideally suits those wanting to learn more about sea turtle medicine and first aid, and to experience what it takes to work with these charismatic animals in the wild.
+We can accommodate 3 volunteers at the time and the work will be very hands on.
+To cover the expenses for you stay, we ask for a very reasonable donation to ORP.

 Maldives and Baa Atoll

-The Marine Turtle Rescue Center is situated on Dhuni Kolhu island in Baa Atoll, a 30 minute sea plane ride north of Male, the capital of the Maldives.
+The Marine Turtle Rescue Center is situated on Dhuni Kolhu island in Baa Atoll, a 30-minute sea plane ride north of Malé, the capital of the Maldives.
 Baa Atoll consists of 75 islands, only 13 of which are inhabited.
 13 additional islands are operated as island resorts.
-Baa atoll is rich in biodiversity with plenty of sea turtles, manta rays, hard and soft coral, and a huge variety of reef fish species.
+Baa Atoll is rich in biodiversity with plenty of sea turtles, manta rays, hard and soft coral, and a huge variety of reef fish species.

 Why volunteer with sea turtles?

-In the last three years, over 300 sea turtles have been reported entangled in ghost gear (abandoned, lost or discarded fishing gear) in the Maldives.
+In the last ten years, more than 1,000 sea turtles have been reported entangled in ghost gear (abandoned, lost or discarded fishing gear) in the Maldives.

 The Marine Turtle Rescue Centre provides medical treatment to sea turtles found ensnared and injured across the Maldives.
-As part of our team you will work with a veterinarian and a full time intern.
+As part of our team, you will work with a veterinarian and a full-time intern.
 You will help rescue and treat injured sea turtles, with the aim to return as many turtles as possible back to the wild.

 Why volunteer with the Olive Ridley Project?

-Volunteers are essential in the everyday running of our rescue centre, and we would therefore very much like to welcome you to our team.
+Volunteers are essential in the everyday running of our Rescue Centre, and we would therefore very much like to welcome you to our team.
 It is your contribution that enables our staff to continue to provide medical care for these threatened animals.